programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-12.png" alt="Scatter plot that uses scale_colour_brewer() to change the colors of the scatterplot points." caption="Figure 12.
-Using scale_colour_brewer() to change the colors of the scatterplot points." %}
+Using scale_colour_brewer() to change the colors of the scatter plot's points." %}

-Let's look at a slightly different example.
-In the last graph, we used a qualitative variable (`typecountry`) with different colors.
-But what if we wanted to use a continuous variable such as the distance between cities (we will again use the log of the distance because of skewness).
-We want to use the intensity of red to represent distance:
+Now, let's look at a slightly different example.
+In the scatter plot above, you learned how to represent a qualitative (or categorical) variable (`typecountry`) using three different colors.
+What if you wanted to represent a [continuous variable](https://en.wikipedia.org/wiki/Continuous_or_discrete_variable#Continuous_variable) instead, such as the distance between cities?
+Here is what might happen if you told ggplot2 to represent distance by simply using varying intensities of the color 'red':

 ```